mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Shield

-**Blade:** A small blade weapon, somewhere between a dagger and a cutlass.
+Blade: #TODO A small blade weapon, somewhere between a dagger and a cutlass.

-**Broadsword:** A heavy two-handed sword.
+Broadsword: #TODO A heavy two-handed sword.

-**Club:** The first weapon emerging civilizations usually discover.
+Club: #TODO The first weapon emerging civilizations usually discover.
 Clubs can range from a length of heavy wood to extending riot batons of advanced polymers but they remain a popular and practical weapon regardless.

-**Cutlass:** The standard shipboard blade weapon, often kept near airlocks to repel boarders.
+Cutlass: #TODO The standard shipboard blade weapon, often kept near airlocks to repel boarders.

-**Dagger:** A small knife weapon, approximately 20–30 centimeters in length.
+Dagger: #TODO A small knife weapon, approximately 20–30 centimeters in length.

-**Improvised:** Sometimes a Traveller just has to use whatever comes to hand.
+Improvised: #TODO Sometimes a Traveller just has to use whatever comes to hand.
 This covers any non- weapon object a Traveller grabs during a fight.

-**Rapier:** A duelling foil.
+Rapier: #TODO A duelling foil.
 Rapiers grant DM+1 for parrying.

-**Shield:** A Traveller using a shield increases their effective Melee skill by +1 when parrying.
+Shield: #TODO A Traveller using a shield increases their effective Melee skill by +1 when parrying.
 A Traveller with no Melee skill counts as having Melee 1 when using a shield to parry.

-**Staff:** A length of wood or metal.
+Staff: #TODO A length of wood or metal.

-**Stunstick:** A short and innocuous looking weapon, this ceramic stick can deliver a painful and debilitating shock to anyone who touches the wrong end.
+Stunstick: #TODO A short and innocuous looking weapon, this ceramic stick can deliver a painful and debilitating shock to anyone who touches the wrong end.

 Blade